sergera/mc2-solidity/docs/StrategyPoolHerald.md

 Emits the "Redeem" event containing the caller address, and the parameterized owner address and amount.

 _Parameters:_
-- `owner`: Address of the owner of pool tokens.
+- `owner`: Address of the owner of pool tokens (should be a StrategyWallet contract).
+- `receiver`: Address of the owner of pool tokens (should be the backer registered in the StrategyWallet).
 - `amount`: Amount of pool tokens redeemed.

 _Description:_